aravaca/Invincible-Tic-tac-toe-AI-/README.md

 # About Tic-tac-toe

-tic-tac-toe is a classic 3x3 tic-tac-toe game where you play against an invincible AI computer.
-The AI uses the minimax algorithm and computes heuristic values (in other words, looks ahead moves) to make the optimal choice.
+This project includes a classic 3x3 tic-tac-toe game where you play against an invincible AI computer.
+The AI uses the minimax algorithm and computes heuristic values (in other words, it looks ahead moves) to make the optimal choice.

 ## Description